salesforcecli/plugin-data/README.md

   All the records in the CSV file must be for the same Salesforce object.
 Specify the object with the `--sobject` flag.

   Bulk imports can take a while, depending on how many records are in the CSV file.
-If the command times out, or you specified the --async flag, the command displays the job ID.
+If the command times out the command displays the job ID.
 To see the status and get the results of the job, run "sf data import resume" and pass the job ID to the --job-id flag.

   For information and examples about how to prepare your CSV files, see "Prepare Data to Ingest" in the "Bulk API 2.0